 Hearing Aid Drop in Clinics

 Volunteers trained by the Audiology Department can supply and fit new batteries and re-tube non-dome hearing aids.
-Find out more about these services here.
+Hearing Aid Drop in Clinics.

-If you are attending a hospital outpatient appointment for the first time and require ambulance/patient transport to get there and back, please telephone the Scottish Ambulance Service to arrange.
+If you are attending a hospital outpatient appointment for the first time and require ambulance and patient transport to get there and back, please telephone the Scottish Ambulance Service to arrange.